kaakaa/mattermost-plugin-reacji/README.md

 ```
 /reacji add :EMOJI: ~CHANNEL: Register new reacji.
 If you attach EMOJI to the post, the post will share to CHANNEL.
-/reacji list [-all]: List reacjis that is registered in channel.
-With -all list all registered reacjis in this server.
+/reacji list [--all]: List reacjis that is registered in channel.
+With --all list all registered reacjis in this server.
 /reacji remove [Deletekey...]: Remove reacjis by DeleteKey (creator or system admin only)
 /reacji remove-all: Remove all existing reacjis (system admin only)`
 /reacji help: Show help